► What’s going to happen to diesel cars?

 Opinion: our columnist Gavin Green on the future of internal combustion engines

-Our view is that many drivers, especially those doing long-distance trips and motorway miles (say 20,000+ miles a year), will likely still be better off picking a diesel car, on account of its better mpg.
+Our view is that many drivers, especially those doing long-distance trips and motorway miles (say 20,000+ miles a year), will likely still be financially better off picking a diesel car, on account of its better mpg.
 Check out typical fuel economy figures in our long-term tests to calculate your expected annual fuel bills - to see if you'd be better off with a diesel car.
 We'd wager many motorists will still be better off at the black pump.

 If you consider the oil refinery infrastructure and the sheer volume of diesel vehicles on British roads (the SMMT tells CAR magazine there are 13.8 million diesel cars, vans and lorries registered today), you realise that the fuel cannot simply be abolished overnight.
 The country simply cannot switch wholesale from or to any one fuel source, whether that’s petrol, diesel, electricity or hydrogen.
 This will be a phased paradigm shift, most observers agree, rather than an overnight change.